Flank/flank-dashboard/docs/11_collaboration.md

 One prioritized backlog per team.

-Work on one project at a time to enable focus.
+A team works on one project at a time to enable focus.

 ## Buddy System

 Each sprint, select a buddy.

 Every task should have at least two people.
+Work on one task at a time.

 > We believe that people thrive on being trusted, on freedom, and on being able to make a difference.
 So we foster freedom and empowerment wherever we can.
 > https://jobs.netflix.com/culture